 Arrival: Luchon, airfield landing

 Starting from Luchon Superbagnères, the competitors will have to complete a course (goal race) with optional markers decided by the organisation and a committee of pilots, with a return to the airfield landing in Luchon.
 The nights will be spent in one of the refuges.
 The latter will welcome participants on a half-board basis (dinner, overnight stay, breakfast).
 Lunch will be provided by the competitors (possibility to buy lunch baskets in the huts).
 Travelling will be by two means of transport, either on foot or by flying an approved paraglider.
 The race is blocked at night between 7pm and 6am.

 Event organizers and directors

-The organizer of the Pyrenees Air Tour is the Nouv'l'air paragliding club represented by Fabrice Iché.
-The race director will be Fred Juvaux.
+The organiser of the Pyrénées Air Tour is the paragliding club Nouv'l'air.
+The event director is Fred Juvaux.

-Composed of the DE, and two volunteer pilots among the competitors.
-Its role is to rule in the event of disputes between competitors, to sanction a breach noted with a penalty, validate the calculation of points and the passage of refuges allowing the establishment of the final classification.
+Composed of the race director, and two volunteer pilots from among the competitors.
+Its role is to rule in case of disputes between competitors, to sanction by a penalty a breach of the rules, to validate the calculation of the points and the passage of the refuges allowing the establishment of the final classification.

 Walking and flying conditions

-The pilots are the only ones to make the necessary decisions as to the choice of pedestrian routes and as to the choice to fly, so as to preserve their physical integrity and that of others.
-Analysis and anticipation of ground and flight conditions, as well as their evolution, must remain a priority at all times.
+The pilots are the only ones to take the necessary decisions regarding the choice of walking routes and the choice of flying, in order to preserve their physical integrity and that of others.
+Analysis and anticipation of terrain and flight conditions, and their evolution, must remain a priority at all times.